(xv) Provisions, Contingent Liabilities and Contingent Assets:

 b) The company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-4. Additional Regulatory Disclosures to the extent applicable has been reported in the Notes to Accounts.
+4. Additional Regulatory Disclosures to the extent applicable has been reported in the Notes to Accounts under appropriate note.

-(ii) Previous year's figures have been regrouped wherever necessary to confirm to the layout adopted in the current year.
+(ii) Previous year's figures have been regrouped wherever necessary to conform to the layout adopted in the current year.

 |